Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Introduction

-The authors would like to thank the American Institute of Mathematics for the hospitality during the workshop ``Surfaces of infinite type'', during which this work started.
+We would like to thank the American Institute of Mathematics for the hospitality during the workshop ``Surfaces of infinite type'', during which this work started.
+We are also grateful to Peter Feller, Diana Hubbard and Hannah Turner for sharing their preprint \cite{fht_dehn}, which was useful for refining Conjecture \ref{conjecture}.
+We thank Sanghoon Kwak for many useful comments on the first version of this paper.
 M.B.\ and J.T.\ gratefully acknowledge the support by the National Science Foundation under grant numbers DMS-1905720 and DMS-1651963 respectively.
 F.F.\ thanks Peter Feller for useful conversations.